-FACEBOOK, INC. AND THE EU-U.S. and SWISS-U.S. PRIVACY SHIELD
+META PLATFORMS, INC. AND THE EU-U.S. and SWISS-U.S. PRIVACY SHIELD

-Facebook uses the personal data provided by our Partners to provide Partner Services in accordance with the terms applicable to the relevant Partner Service and otherwise with the Partners' instructions.
+Meta uses the personal data provided by our Partners to provide Partner Services in accordance with the terms applicable to the relevant Partner Service and otherwise with the Partners' instructions.

 Choice.
-Under the Privacy Shield Principles, individuals have the right to opt out of (i) disclosures of their personal information to third parties; or (ii) uses of their personal information for a purpose that is materially different from the purpose(s) for which it was originally collected or subsequently authorized by the individual.
-As a data processor, Facebook works with its Partners to ensure that individuals are offered appropriate choices applicable under the Privacy Shield Principles.
+Under the Privacy Shield Principles, individuals have the right to opt out of (i) disclosures of their personal information to third parties; or (ii) uses of their personal information for a purpose that is materially different from the purpose(s) for which it was originally collected or subsequently authorised by the individual.
+As a data processor, Meta works with its Partners to ensure that individuals are offered appropriate choices applicable under the Privacy Shield Principles.

-Questions and Disputes.
+Questions and disputes.
 Please contact us with any questions or concerns relating to our Privacy Shield certification.
 You have the option to resolve any applicable disputes you have with us in connection with our certification through TRUSTe, an alternative dispute resolution provider based in the United States.
 You can contact TRUSTe through their website.
 In certain circumstances, the Privacy Shield Framework provides the right to invoke binding arbitration to resolve complaints not resolved by other means, as described in Annex I to the Privacy Shield Principles in each of the Privacy Shield Frameworks.
-Additionally, as part of the Privacy Shield Frameworks, the U.S. State Department Senior Coordinator serves as the Ombudsperson to facilitate the processing of requests relating to national security access to data transmitted from the EU and Switzerland (respectively) to the U.S.
+Additionally, as part of the Privacy Shield Frameworks, the US State Department Senior Coordinator serves as the Ombudsperson to facilitate the processing of requests relating to national security access to data transmitted from the EU and Switzerland (respectively) to the US

 For more information about Meta's privacy practices, please review our Data Policy.